ItsEricWoodward/maze-of-the-minotaur/README.md

 2. `npm ci`
 3. `npm run dev` to test it out, or `npm run build` to build the JS (in `/dist`).

-Thanks to everyone who voted for it!
-It means so much to me.
+Thanks to everyone who voted for it.
+It means alot!

 Share and enjoy!